gxvr/Bizplus-Enterprise-v.01/README.md

 http-server
 ```

 **Note**: Some functionalities won't be available to preview on the browser as they are available on electron only.
-Use browser when you want to test or make changes to codes.
+Use browser when you want to test or make changes to frontend UI.